-We do not receive any funding from local or state governments.
+We do not receive any funding from local or state governments toward the necessary services we provide.
 We rely exclusively on donations from our generous community of supporters.

 First, you will want to take note if the cat is healthy.
 Additionally, look for a tipped-ear or a collar.
 If a cat has either of these and it appears healthy, this cat is being cared for and should be left alone.

 Second, if the cat is not causing a nuisance* and it appears healthy, it is best to leave the cat alone, or if you think it needs spayed/neutered, rent a trap from the shelter and check out our spay/neuter resource pages.

 Ultimately, if a cat seems safe and healthy, the best option is to get it spayed/neutered and return it to where you found it.
 The shelter should be the absolute last resort for any animal.

 *if a cat is causing a nuisance, contact the shelter to discuss mitigation practices.
 The vast majority of the time, once a cat is spayed/neutered, nuisance behavior will stop.